Teresa Teng: Death and commemorations

-On May 8, 1995, Teng unexpectedly died while on vacation in Chiang Mai, Thailand, at the age of 42.
-Several sources reported a severe asthma attack as the cause of her death; Thai doctors, however, attributed her death to heart failure, but no autopsy was performed.
-Teng complained of having respiratory difficulties since the beginning of the year.
-According to some witnesses, she was accompanied by her French friend Paul Quilery, who was off the scene when the attack occurred and had a rather indifferent attitude towards her sudden death.
-The death was never confirmed as both Teng and Quilery's families declined to allow an autopsy.
+On 8 May 1995, Teng died suddenly and unexpectedly while on holiday in Chiang Mai, Thailand, at age 42.
+Several sources reported a severe asthma attack as the cause of her death; however, Thai doctors attributed Teng's death to heart failure, but no autopsy was performed.
+Teng had complained of having respiratory difficulties since the beginning of the year.
+According to some witnesses, she was accompanied by her fiancé Paul Quilery, who was off scene when the attack occurred.
+The cause of death was never confirmed, as both Teng and Quilery's families declined to allow an autopsy.
 Later, the case was closed by the police due to a lack of evidence.

-Teng's death produced a unified sense of loss throughout all of Asia, according to Billboard.
-Her funeral in Taiwan became the largest state-sponsored funeral in the country's history, second only to that of ROC leader Chiang Kai-shek.
-Over 200,000 people lined up outside the funeral home, waiting to give the last farewell to the singer.
-Her funeral was broadcast on television stations across many Asian countries, while radio stations in Taiwan, China, and Hong Kong devoted their entire programming schedules to her music for two days.
-Teng was given state honors at her funeral, with Taiwan's flag draped around her coffin.
-Hundreds of high-ranking officials and dignitaries, including commanders from three branches of the military, attended the funeral and carried her coffin to her grave.
-A day of national mourning was declared and president Lee Teng-hui was among the thousands in attendance.
-Teng was posthumously awarded the Ministry of Defense's highest honor for civilians, the KMT's "Hua-hsia Grade One Medal," the Overseas Chinese Affairs' Commission's "Hua Guang Grade One Medal," and the president's commendation.
-She was buried in a mountainside tomb at Chin Pao San, a cemetery in Jinshan, New Taipei City (then Taipei County) overlooking the north coast of Taiwan.
+Billboard stated that Teng's death "produced a unified sense of loss throughout all of Asia".
+Her funeral in Taiwan became the largest state-sponsored funeral in the island's history, second only to that of ROC leader Chiang Kai-shek.
+Over 200,000 people lined up outside the funeral home, waiting to bid their last farewells to Teng, causing traffic in Taipei to come to a standstill.
+Teng's body was placed in a specially constructed crystal copper coffin, designed to preserve her body for up to 50 years.
+Her funeral was broadcast on television stations across many Asian countries, while radio stations in Taiwan, China, and Hong Kong devoted their entire programming schedules to her music for two days.Teng was given state honors at her funeral, with Taiwan's flag draped around her coffin.
+Hundreds of high-ranking officials and dignitaries, including commanders from three branches of the military, attended the funeral and accompanied Teng's coffin to her grave.
+A day of national mourning was declared and President Lee Teng-hui was among the thousands in attendance.
+Teng was posthumously awarded the Ministry of Defense's highest honor for civilians, the KMT's "Hua-hsia Grade One Medal", the Overseas Chinese Affairs Commission's "Hua Guang Grade One Medal", and the president's commendation.
+Teng was buried in a mountainside tomb at Chin Pao San, a cemetery in Jinshan, New Taipei City (then Taipei County) overlooking the north coast of Taiwan.